(or the dating platform of your choice.)

 “I’m looking for a real man/real woman.”

 Again, what does this even mean?
-What’s the alternative, a ‘fake’ man or woman?
+What’s the alternative, a “fake” man or woman?
 It reeks of toxic gender roles – the implication, of course, is that a “real woman” is demure and submissive and wears skirts, heels and makeup, and that a “real man” is a football-loving, beer-guzzling, lawn-mowing, domineering Manly Dudebro.
 Come on, people, we’ve moved on a little since then.
-There are but two among a universe of valid gender expressions.
+These are but two among a universe of valid gender expressions.
 (Also, if you’re using “real” to mean “cis,” fuck off forever please and thank you.)

 Disregarding someone’s stated preferences.

 If she says she’s a lesbian, you are NOT the exception.
 When her stated upper age limit is 30 and you’re 50, move along.
 If she says she wants local and you’re in another country, don’t waste your time or hers.
-When she says she only dates older men and you’re barely out of high school, DO NOT MESSAGE THAT GIRL.
+When she says she only dates older men and you’re barely out of high school, DO NOT MESSAGE THAT WOMAN.
 There is a certain degree of common sense at play here – if her stated upper age limit is 45 and you’re 46 but you’re a 99% match with loads in common, it’s probably worth a respectful first message as long as you’re willing to accept a no (and no reply IS a no) with grace.

 Are you twelve?
 No. There’s no excuse.
 Type in full words that form actual sentences, and use punctuation.
 Grammatical perfection is not necessary but making an effort is.
 Srsly m8.
 K?